riscv-software-src/riscof/docs/source/database.rst

     * **isa**: Contains the isa required for the compilation of the test.
 This field is extracted from the *RVTEST_ISA* macro.

     * **parts**: Contains the individual parts present in the test and the conditions and macros required by each of them.
 The parts are identified by unique names as specified in the test.
-A test must contain atleast one part for it to be included in the database.
+A test must contain at-least one part for it to be included in the database.

         * **part name**: This node is extracted from the *RVTEST_CASE_START* macro in the test.